wpwoodjr/plex-docker/README.md

 At this point you can proceed to [Starting the Plex container](https://github.com/wpwoodjr/plex-docker#starting-the-plex-container) below, or you can tweak these settings in `conf`:

 ### `config`
 This is where Plex maintains its media database and configuration.

-If you already have a Plex media database, enter its full path name, otherwise leave `config` blank (unless you want the Plex database in a particular location).
+Default is `database/config` under the current working directory.
+If you already have a Plex media database, or want to specify a different location, change `config` to the full path name.

-If you don't change the value of `config`, by default a new directory named `config` will be created in directory `database` under the current working directory.

 ### `transcode`
 This is where Plex keeps temporary files during transcoding.
-You probably do not need to change this, however you can change the value of `transcode` to the full path name of a transcode temporary space.

-If you don't change the value of `transcode`, by default a new directory named `transcode` will be created in directory `database` under the current working directory.
+Default is `database/transcode` under the current working directory.
+If you want to specify a different location, change `transcode` to the full path name.

 ### `servername`
 The name of your Plex server as displayed in Plex.
 Defaults to `Plex Server`.